Small Business Marketing Ideas for All Budgets

 - Insights – we provide our clients with quarterly social media reports and alter the times we post on social media depending on the insights.

-- Google Local – Perhaps one of the most important things you can do is claim and utilise your Google Local entry.
+- Google Business – Perhaps one of the most important things you can do is claim and utilise your Google Business profile.

 - Facebook Groups – These can be a brilliant way to market your business locally.
 Just check the rules of each group.